chris-nguyen18/ecs152a_project3/README.md

 | 4     | Moderate capacity                                | 3,500 – 6,000    | 30 – 70         | 0.25 – 0.85 | 20,000                |
 | 5     | Sudden squeeze to force instant queue build-up   | 800 – 1,400      | 70 – 120        | 0.20 – 0.70 | 45,000                |

-All phases run over the `lo` interface, so you still test locally, but the HTB + netem stack enforces the above limits (no artificial packet reordering is applied in the current profile).
-Designing your sender to handle deep queues and varying bandwidth is essential because most time is spent in the “tight bottleneck” phases.
+All phases run over the `lo` interface, so you still test locally, but the HTB + netem stack enforces the above limits.

 ## Important Notes